Immigration and Section 237(a)(2)(A)(iii)

 Get free and fast advice via WhatsApp for any questions you have!

-One of the key aspects of Section 237(a)(2)(A)(iii) is that the burden of proof falls on the non-citizen to show that they are not subject to deportation.
-This can be a difficult task, as the government only needs to prove that the individual has been convicted of an aggravated felony, not that they are actually guilty of the crime.
+A critical aspect of Section 237(a)(2)(A)(iii) is the burden of proof, which rests on the non-citizen to demonstrate that they are not subject to deportation.
+This can be an arduous challenge, as the government only needs to establish that the individual has been convicted of an aggravated felony.
+They do not need to prove that the individual is guilty of the crime beyond a reasonable doubt, which is the standard in criminal cases.

 The Controversy Surrounding Section 237(a)(2)(A)(iii)